 There are many once godly nations that have allowed immorality to invade the land without restraint.
 The believer in Christ is to resist being poured into the mold of present day thinking, value systems, and conduct of this world that has helped promote a fragile morality.

 The godly guidelines of the Word of God, that helps keep a nation afloat, are being recklessly cast aside.
-Past utterances of a moral nature now seem to be distant or even non-existent.
+Past utterances of a moral nature now seems to be distant or even non-existent.

 It is indeed a fragile morality when one does not line up with God's Word.
-Scripture reveals: Let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God (2 Corinthians 7:1).
+Let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God (2 Corinthians 7:1).

 Morality of the church, in many Western nations, has been forsaken; with many overriding the concept of holiness (Hebrews 12:14), to walk in the ways of the world; because it is appeasing to the flesh becoming more acceptable in these latter years.

 Fragile is that which is easily broken, damaged, or destroyed.
 It is extremely brittle, and frail.
 Similar words are: changeable, corruptible, and volatile.
 Morality can become fragile in the sense that conformity or non-conformity lies within each individual who has the freedom of choice in such a matter.